USS Uniontown: World War II

 Following shakedown in the Caribbean and a brief visit to Charleston, South Carolina, Uniontown joined Task Force 61 at Hampton Roads, Virginia, on 27 December 1944 for duty as a convoy escort.
-Two days later, the Coast Guard-manned escort vessel got underway for the first of three round-trip voyages across the Atlantic, escorting convoys to Oran, Algeria, and back.
+Two days later, the Coast Guard-crewed escort vessel got underway for the first of three round-trip voyages across the Atlantic, escorting convoys to Oran, Algeria, and back.
 Her first round trip lasted from 29 December 1944 to 11 February 1945; the second round trip commenced on 15 March and ended with the ship's return to New York on 9 April.
 On 28 April, Uniontown got underway for North Africa and her last wartime convoy escort run.

 While en route to Algeria, Uniontown received word that German forces had surrendered at Rheims on 7 May, ending the long European war.
 Arriving at Oran on the 13th, Uniontown soon got underway for the United States and reached Philadelphia, on 8 June for conversion to a weather ship.
 On 3 July, outfitted for weather patrol duties, she set out for Newfoundland, and arrived at NS Argentia two days later.

 On 13 July, Uniontown commenced operations at Weather Station No. 3 and remained on station until 2 August.
 The ship returned to Grønnedal, Greenland, from 3 to 20 August in between deployments on weather patrol.
 The frigate served on Weather Station No. 1 from 22 August to 11 September, and subsequently at Weather Station No. 3 from 2 to 20 October before she returned to the Boston Navy Yard.
 A month later, Uniontown headed for Hampton Roads and arrived at Norfolk, Virginia, on 30 November 1945.